tiny-crab/tiny-crab/_posts/2020-04-30-in-depth-control-take-2.md

 ---
-title: In Depth: Control - Take 2
+title: In Depth on 'Control - Take 2'
 date: 2020-04-30
 ---